Triple Negative Breast Cancer

 What Is The Prognosis For Triple Negative Breast Cancer?

 Triple negative breast cancer can be more aggressive and difficult to treat.
 Also, the cancer is more likely to spread and recur.
 The stage of breast cancer and the grade of the tumor will influence your prognosis.
+Research is being done currently to create drug therapies that are specific for triple negative breast cancer.

 Material on this page courtesy of Johns Hopkins Medicine